Who are the EU's new Russian deplorables?

 None of the four targets are known to travel much to the EU or to have financial assets in Europe, even though Bastrykin used to own real estate in the Czech Republic.

-But even if the EU visa-bans and asset-freezes do not bite them directly, the stigma of EU sanctions is an irritant, traces of which stay online for ever.
+But even if the EU visa-bans and asset-freezes do not bite them directly, the stigma of EU sanctions is an irritant, which stays online for ever.

 EU message